adamgiegel/MovieBook_frontend/README.md

 ## MovieBook

-This Javascript web app to find movie information about your favorite movie. .
+A Javascript web app to find movie information about your favorite movie.

 ## Contents
 - Installation